Ocriplasmin: FDA regulation

 ThromboGenics, the manufacturer of ocriplasmin, encountered several problems when trying to get approval for the drug.
 In 2012, the FDA brought up the problem of adverse side effects associated with the drug.
 The FDA stated that the adverse effects may not cause long-term harm, but that conclusion could not be definitively made.
 Several days later, the FDA endorsed ocriplasmin, which was still an experimental drug.
 The advisory committee brought up several safety issues, but the committee ended up voting that no additional studies were needed.
 This may be controversial, considering the drug underwent only two studies.

 Sales

 As part of a deal with Alcon, ThromboGenics received $98.4 million for the ex-US rights to ocriplasmin.
 This is part of a $500 million-plus deal.
-ThromboGenics received a $123 million-plus payment, when ocriplasmin gained approved in the Europe Union; this occurred in March 2013.
+ThromboGenics received a $123 million-plus payment, when ocriplasmin gained approved in the European Union; this occurred in March 2013.

 60% of the market of ocriplasmin is in the United States, with more than a quarter of a million patients.